Human migration: Climate cycles

-The modern field of climate history suggests that the successive waves of Eurasian nomadic movement throughout history have had their origins in climatic cycles, which have expanded or contracted pastureland in Central Asia, especially Mongolia and to its west the Altai.
+The modern field of climate history suggests that the successive waves of Eurasian nomadic movement throughout history have had their origins in climatic cycles, which have expanded or contracted pastureland in Central Asia, especially Mongolia and to its west the Altai Mountains.
 People were displaced from their home ground by other tribes trying to find land that essential flocks could graze, each group pushing the next further to the south and west, into the highlands of Anatolia, the Pannonian Plain, into Mesopotamia, or southwards, into the rich pastures of China.
 Bogumil Terminski uses the term "migratory domino effect" to describe this process in the context of Sea People invasion.

-Food, sex, security
+Food, sex, and security

 The theory is that migration occurs because individuals search for food, sex and security outside their usual habitation; Idyorough (2008) believes that towns and cities are a creation of the human struggle to obtain food, sex and security.
 To produce food, security and reproduction, human beings must, out of necessity, move out of their usual habitation and enter into indispensable social relationships that are cooperative or antagonistic.
 Human beings also develop the tools and equipment to interact with nature to produce the desired food and security.
 The improved relationship (cooperative relationships) among human beings and improved technology further conditioned by the push and pull factors all interact together to cause or bring about migration and higher concentration of individuals into towns and cities.
 The higher the technology of production of food and security and the higher the cooperative relationship among human beings in the production of food and security and the reproduction of the human species, the higher would be the push and pull factors in the migration and concentration of human beings in towns and cities.
 Countryside, towns and cities do not just exist, but they do so to meet the basic human needs of food, security and the reproduction of the human species.
 Therefore, migration occurs because individuals search for food, sex and security outside their usual habitation.
 Social services in the towns and cities are provided to meet these basic needs for human survival and pleasure.